Agata-PowerBI/Connemara-Darts-Federation-Dashboard/README.md

 # Connemara-Darts-Federation-Dashboard

 1. Project Title:

 Connemara Darts Federation Season Summary – Season 1 and 2

-2. Description
+2. Goal:

-To present overall results’ summary among all Venues and Players
+Presenting overall results’ summary among all Venues and Players

 3. Tools and Technologies used: